-I have already written a post about mocking moment.js for tests.
-Today let’s talk about how to use mocks in a specific tests framework - Jest.
-Jest was developed by Facebook and was based on another tests library called Jasmine.
-It meant that Jest used widely popular test syntax and could be adapted very easily.
+I've previously written a post about mocking moment.js for tests.
+Today, let’s talk about how to use mocks in a specific testing framework — Jest.

 import React from 'react';